TurkuNLP/LLM_document_descriptors/README.md

 Repo for the GreenNLP/OpenEuroLLM document descriptor research project.
-The research project aims to use LLMs to create a dynamic taxonomy of descriptive labels ("descriptors") for web documents.
+This research project aims to use LLMs to create a dynamic taxonomy of descriptive labels ("descriptors") for web documents.
+Descriptors can be used to filter, subsample and retrive relevant documents from a much larger collection.

 Made to run on the LUMI supercomputer: https://lumi-supercomputer.eu/.
 Runs vLLM 0.6.6.